-Grade Grade Points Numerical Markings
+Grade Grade Point Numerical Markings

 A+ 4.0 80% and above

 A 3.75 75% to below 80%

-A- 3.50 70% to below 75%
+A- 3.50 70% to below 80%

-B+ 3.25 65% to below 70%
+B+ 3.25 65% to below 80%

-В 3.00 60% to below 65%
+В 3.00 60% to below 80%

-B- 2.75 55% to below 60%
+B- 2.75 55% to below 80%

-C+ 2.50 50% to below 55%
+C+ 2.50 50% to below 80%

-С 2.25 45% to below 50%
+С 2.25 45% to below 80%

-D 2.00 40% to below 45%
+D 2.00 40% to below 80%

-F^ 0.00 below 40%
+F 0.0 below 40%

 I - Incomplete

 X - Continuation (For project and

-thesis/design courses)
+thesis / design courses)

-S - Satisfactory (non credit courses)
+S - Satisfactory (non credit course)

-U U - Unsatisfactory (non credit courses)
+U - Unsatisfactory (non credit course)

 W - Withdrawal

-^{} Subject in which the student gets F grades shall not be counted towards credit hours requirements and for the calculation of Grade Point Average (GPA)

-Given only a student is unable to complete the course because of circumstances beyond his control, it must be made up by the close of next two semesters or the incomplete grade becomes a failure.
+Subject in which the student gets F grades shall not be counted towards credit hours requirements and for the calculation of Grade Point Average (GPA) Given only a student is unable to complete the course because of circumstances beyond his control, it must be made up by the close of next two semesters or the incomplete grade becomes a failure.
 He may, however, be allowed to register without further payment of tuition fees for that course.
 A student must withdraw officially from a course within two working weeks of the commencement of the semester or else his grade in that course shall be recorded as failure unless he is eligible to get a grade of I (incomplete).
-A student may be permitted to withdraw and change his course within the specified period with the approval of his adviser, Head of the department and the respective teacher(s) concerned.
+A student may be permitted to withdraw and change his course within the specified period with the approval of his adviser, Head of the department and the respective teacher(s) concerned